← Back to ZeroDay Dev

 • Master (5,000+).

-Home screen — Total XP, streak count, and questions answered are shown at a glance.
-Progress is stored locally and never leaves your device unless you use optional sync.
+Home screen — Total XP, daily streak, today's answers, accuracy, total answered, and best Lightning Round score are shown at a glance.
+Progress is stored locally and never leaves your device unless you use optional sync (for example, connecting to a learning dashboard on your own network).

 ZeroDay Dev home screen showing XP, streak, and Practice/Exam options